 Our Mission: The critical challenges of the 21st century require mobilization and cross- fertilization among the domains of art, science and technology.
 Leonardo/ISAST fosters collaborative explorations both nationally and internationally by facilitating interdisciplinary projects and documenting and disseminating information about interdisciplinary practice.

-Leonardo/ISAST is a 501(c)(3) non-profit organization.
+Leonardo/ISAST is a 501(c)(3) nonprofit organization.
 The activities of Leonardo/ISAST are supported by grants and donations from organizations and individuals.
-Donations are tax-deductible in the U.S.
+Donations are tax deductible in the United States.